nebari-dev/nebari/docs/source/admin_guide/backup.md

 ### Pod deployment

 With kubectl configured, the user now needs to deploy the pod that allows the user to access the cluster files.
-First save the follow pod specification to a file named `pod.yaml`
+First save the following pod specification to a file named `pod.yaml`

 ```yaml
 kind: Pod